rubenszinho/landslide-monitoring/README.md

 ### Overview

-The communication units are ESP32 devices that connect to the coordinator via MQTT to receive instructions, collect data, and transmit it to the coordinator or external systems.
-They are capable of entering low-power states and waking up on demand, according to the coordinator's instructions.
+The communication units (ESP32) are responsible for subscribing to sensor data published by the coordinator.
+Once the data is received, the communication unit shares this information with external systems.
+The communication unit also manages protocol-specific operations, such as handling communication over WiFi, LoRa, or 4G, and reports its own health status.

 ### MQTT Topics

+- **`/data/communication_unit/{CommUnitID}/protocol/{Protocol}/{InterfaceID}/{RequestOrResponse}/{StatusType}`**:
+  - **Description**: Topic where the communication unit publishes protocol-specific statuses and responses (e.g., WiFi, LoRa, 4G). `{RequestOrResponse}` indicates the type of message, and `{StatusType}` provides additional information on the message's success, failure, or error status.
+  - **Rationale**: Separates protocol operations for easier debugging and monitoring of network-level events.

+- **`/data/communication_unit/{CommUnitID}/protocol/{Protocol}/{InterfaceID}/message/{MessageType}/{ContentType}`**:
+  - **Description**: The communication unit publishes the actual content of protocol messages here. `{MessageType}` identifies the content type (e.g., `data`, `command`), and `{ContentType}` indicates the format (e.g., `json`, `xml`).
+  - **Rationale**: Isolates protocol message content for better data handling and potential future auditing or logging.

-- **`/Data/To/Unit/{ID}`**:
+- **`/data/communication_unit/{CommUnitID}/health/{Metric}/{SubMetric}`**:
-  - **Description**: Topic where the unit subscribes to receive specific data or instructions from the coordinator.
+  - **Description**: The communication unit publishes its own health metrics, such as CPU usage, memory status, or battery life.
-  - **Rationale**: Allows the unit to receive data or commands directly from the coordinator, facilitating the execution of specific tasks.
+  - **Rationale**: Allows the coordinator to monitor the operational status of communication units, ensuring they function correctly.

-- **`/Data/From/Unit/{ID}`**:
+- **`/data/coordinator/sensor/{SensorType}/{SensorID}/{MeasurementType}`**:
-  - **Description**: Topic where the unit publishes processed data to be sent back to the coordinator.
+  - **Description**: Communication units subscribe to this topic to receive sensor data published by the coordinator.
-  - **Rationale**: Facilitates the sending of data collected or processed by the unit, ensuring that the coordinator can receive and process this information.
+  - **Rationale**: The communication unit processes this data and sends it to external systems as needed.

 ### Communication Unit Operation

-1. **Connection and Subscription**:
+1. **Data Reception**:
+   The communication unit subscribes to sensor data topics like `/data/coordinator/sensor/{SensorType}/{SensorID}/{MeasurementType}` to receive data from the coordinator's sensors.
+This data is then shared externally via the unit’s protocol-specific interfaces.

+2. **Protocol Handling**:
-   - The unit connects to the MQTT broker and subscribes to the topic `/Data/To/Unit/{ID}` to receive data and instructions.
+   The communication unit manages protocol-specific operations and publishes the results (e.g., request status, response content) to `/data/communication_unit/{CommUnitID}/protocol/{Protocol}/{InterfaceID}/{RequestOrResponse}/{StatusType}` and `/data/communication_unit/{CommUnitID}/protocol/{Protocol}/{InterfaceID}/message/{MessageType}/{ContentType}`.

+3. **Health Reporting**:
+   The communication unit continuously publishes its health metrics to `/data/communication_unit/{CommUnitID}/health/#` for the coordinator to monitor.

+4. **Wake-Up, Restart, and Shutdown Control**:
+   The communication unit listens to wake-up commands on `/control/wakeup/communication_unit/{CommUnitID}`, restart commands on `/control/restart/communication_unit/{CommUnitID}/{RestartType}`, and shutdown commands on `/control/shutdown/communication_unit/{CommUnitID}/{ShutdownType}`.
+It responds to control signals as needed to conserve energy and maintain operational efficiency.

+5. **Connection Maintenance**:
-   - It maintains a persistent session and uses QoS 1 to ensure data delivery.
+   The communication unit uses persistent MQTT sessions and QoS 1 to ensure message delivery, automatically reconnecting to the broker if the connection is lost.

-2. **Data Reception**:
-   - Upon receiving a message on the topic `/Data/To/Unit/{ID}`, the unit processes the message and retransmits the data to the external system via `RelayData()`.

-3. **Sending Data to the Coordinator**:
-   - After processing the data, the unit sends the results back to the coordinator by publishing to the topic `/Data/From/Unit/{ID}`.

-4. **Connection Maintenance**:
-   - The unit continuously checks the connection to the MQTT broker and automatically reconnects in case of disconnection.
-   - It uses QoS 1 to ensure that messages are delivered at least once, ensuring system reliability.

 ---

-## For Collaborators

 ### Submodules